mahmoudaboueleneen/tomasulo/docs/report.md

 ### Running the Code

 Early on, to run our backend, we created a server that just runs the algorithm once we run the server and then exits.
-We then added console logs throughout our codebase to test the output in each component at every cycle and evaluated the outputs.
+We added console logs throughout our codebase to test the output in each component at every cycle and evaluated the outputs.

 This was enough for us initially when testing using the CLI.
-However, later we transitioned the server to an express server to be able to listen on a port and have the client make requests to the server to run the algorithm and retrieve the results to display in the GUI.
+However, we later transitioned to an express server to be able to listen on a port and have the client make requests to the server to run the algorithm and retrieve the results to display in the GUI.

 ### Test Cases